google/comprehensive-rust/src/basic-syntax/references.md

 * We must dereference `ref_x` when assigning to it, similar to C pointers,
 * Rust will auto-dereference in some cases, in particular when invoking methods (try `count_ones`).
+* References that are declared as `mut` can be bound to different values over their lifetime.